jgkamat/buzzmobile/README.md

 Now you can clone this repo into `~/catkin_ws/src` and run `rosdep install buzzmobile` to install some dependencies, like [usb_cam] and [nmea_navsat_driver].

-To use the google maps api, you need an api key.
-Put it under `buzzmobile/sense/gps/googlemapskey.py` like such:
+To use the google maps api, you'll need two api keys.
+Put one under `buzzmobile/sense/gps/googlemapskey.py` and one under `buzzmobile/tools/route_mapper/googlemapskey.py` as shown below.
+Note that the keys need to have proper permissions set in the (Google API Console)[https://console.developers.google.com/], for use of the Google Maps API and the Google Maps Static API, respectively.

 ```python
 googlemapskey='your_secret_api_key'